 This object relationship in Salesforce allows users to link two Salesforce objects together in a way that one object can access the fields of the other.
 Here, the objects are connected without having an effect on their security and deletion properties.

 This relationship can be created by connecting a child object to a parent object.
-While it can be added to standard, custom and external objects to act as child records, only standard and custom objects can serve as parent records.
-Every child record in such a relationship bears a lookup icon which displays the parent record when clicked and vice versa.
+While it can be added to the standard, custom, and external objects to act as child records, only standard and custom objects can serve as parent records.
+Every child record in such a relationship bears a lookup icon that displays the parent record when clicked and vice versa.

 As opposed to other relationships, Lookup relationships are not required automatically.
 Users have a choice to access the linked objects on an individual or joint basis.
 This implies that if one object gets deleted, the other one would remain intact within the system.

 Here are the major steps involves in creating an external Lookup relationship:

 2. Select the option of “Develop”, followed by “External Objects”.

 3. Click on an object to want to connect, for instance “OrderDetails”.